xtineroq/bug-tracker/client/README.md

 - Or automatically create those files with: `firebase init` and follow instructions.

 B. Deployment and Hosting to Firebase: `npm run deploy`

+C. Getting Ci tokens:

+a. `npm run firebase login:ci` - for firebase installed as dependency or dev dependency

+b. `firebase login:ci` - for firebase installed as global package